-Heat Storm Mojave has a thermostat temperature controller and a remote control.
+Heat Storm Mojave has a thermostat temperature controller and remote control.
 Changing the heat settings comes easy even from the other side of the workshop.
 The heater is also cool to the touch, and so is the wall you place it against.
 It is still advisable to keep it 3ft. from combustibles to be on the safe side.

 Additional Pros: Uses a standard plug, Comes with a remote control

 Why We Like It: It’s not usual to get a heater that has a usable halogen light.
 But Optimus H-9010 works great for its size.
-It saves you space, warms you up and promises long term usefulness.
+It saves you space, warms you up, and promises long-term usefulness.
 No assembly or hard wiring is required.
 It works excellent when temperatures are in their 30s which means you won’t be shivering when the cold months hit.
 It takes the chill out even when used by four persons.
 Its dependability does not equal its size which is why it is a favorite pick.

 Optimus H-9010 Garage Heater offers heating and lighting benefits.
-Its heat output is between 750-1500 watts enough to warm a small sized garage.
+Its heat output is between 750-1500 watts enough to warm a small-sized garage.
 It lets out a soft halogen light that can be independently operated with an on/off pull cord.

 This heater features a compact, space-saving design with flexible mounting options.
 It emits infrared heat that warms you up much faster than models that first heat the air.
 This heating method saves you energy.
-It is focuses on where you need the heat.
+It is focused on where you need the heat.